revoke individual user access to single, multiple, or all documents

 The same can be applied on a far less drastic scale.
 The leak of a common customer name, say, “John Smith”, probably won’t be damaging.
 But if that customer’s name is something uncommon, say “Elon Musk”, or is accompanied by a date of birth, suddenly that information is identifiable.

 So, the answer to whether or not content is confidential will depend on whether somebody has deemed the damage its leak would cause significant enough for it to be classified as such.
 Either way, had DRM-enforcing technologies been in use by the NSA, the press would have received nothing from Snowden other than a near-useless, encrypted jumble.
 Protect the file’s content, and the only information that can be shared is its file name and other metadata.
+If you can also remove metadata from the PDF that can identify users before publishing – even better.

 Distributing documents securely and the role of encryption